Protests sweep Lebanon for a second day

 Fires lit in the street in central Beirut were smouldering on Friday morning.
 Pavements were scattered with the glass of several smashed shop-fronts and billboards had been torn down.

-Protesters blocked roads in the north, the south and the Bekaa Valley, among other areas on Friday, the National News Agency (NNA) reported.
+Protesters blocked roads in the north, the south and the Bekaa Valley, among other areas, the National News Agency (NNA) reported.
 Schools were closed on the instructions of the government.

 "We are one people united against the state.
 We want it to fall," a protester in the town of Jeita, 15 km (9 miles) said.
 "Revolution, revolution!" they chanted.